iartarisi/greybear/README.md

 You'll also need a freshly compiled greybear.js file from the goboard.js project: https://github.com/mapleoin/goboard.js .
 Clone it to ~/goboard and then run:
 `lein cljsbuild auto`.

+Note. jquery 2.x does not work on IE6,7,8

 ## License

 Copyright © 2013 FIXME